 Since FY 2008, USTDA has invested in over 50 Electricity Transmission & Distribution projects and activities.
 The following is an illustrative list of USTDA-supported projects:

-India CESC Smart Grid: USTDA is funding a feasibility study (FS) grant to CESC Ltd. for the implementation of smart grid technologies and practices across their electricity supply and distribution network in Kolkata, India.
-The study is developing requirements and specifications for a smart grid implementation roadmap for CESC and is addressing a range of improvements and investments including integrating smart meters and automated meter reading into CESC's distribution system.
-Tetra Tech, Inc. is the contractor for this activity.
+USTDA is funding a feasibility study grant to CESC Ltd. for the implementation of smart grid technologies and practices across their electricity supply and distribution network in Kolkata, India.
+The study would develop requirements and specifications for a smart grid implementation roadmap for CESC and would address a range of improvements, including integrating smart meters and automated meter reading into CESC's distribution system.

-Ghana Eastern Transmission Line Feasibility Study: USTDA is funding a feasibility study (FS) to assist the Ghana Grid Company Limited, Ghana's state-owned power transmission company, in determining the technical and economic viability of reinforcing Ghana's electricity transmission network with a new 62 mile power transmission line between Asiekpe and Kpandu, and a new 143 mile transmission line between Kadjebi and Yendi.
-This provides an alternate route for northbound transmission in event of failure on the western or central lines and makes the electrification of unserved rural communities more affordable and accessible in the northern and eastern regions of Ghana.
-Delphos International is conducting the study.
+USTDA is funding a feasibility study to assist the Ghana Grid Company Limited, a state-owned power transmission company, in determining the technical and economic viability of reinforcing Ghana's electricity transmission network with new power transmission lines.
+The new lines would makes the electrification of unserved rural communities more affordable and accessible in the northern and eastern regions of Ghana.

 Download the latest version of Adobe Reader here.